 Default: 1800 (30 minutes)

 Creates a permanent cookie on the client that allows the session cookie to persist permanently on the client so that it persists across browser shut downs until the timeout expires.
+Note the timeout overrides the persistence!

 .T., the session still expires when the timeout expires.
 However the cookie does not expire.
 The cookie and the associated SessionId are therefore retrievable.